annu-thapa55/AI-Based-Calanus-Detection-and-Measurement/README.md

 ## Customization
 Our model is Opencv format(.onnx).
 Weights and classes stored under the folder "model".
 To detect other objects you can train your own model and replace them.
+We used opencv method "minCircle" to find the length of objects based on contours.
+You can modify this method to "minAreaRect" to get both length and width of objects.

 <!-- MARKDOWN LINKS & IMAGES -->